Updated on February 15, 2022

 Diving in the Red Sea

 Can a claustrophobic person dive?
 I’m going to find out soon.
 I’ve researched the best diving centers in Hurghada and I’ve come to the conclusion that I’m going to book a diving experience here to see the coral, the turtles and the colorful fish.
-Here are a few options for diving in Hurghada:
+Here are a few options for diving in Hurghada.
+Meanwhile, you may want to check out this diving and snorkeling guide for beginners to learn the basics of these sports.

 Full-Day Diving Tour with Lunch & Two Dive Sites